himanimanjunath/wildlife-species-identifier/README.md

 February 2025 - June 2025

 ## About Machine Learning Student Network
-Machine Learning Student Network (MLSN) is a club at UC Davis that serves to cultivate the perfect environment to build, learn, and grow in the field of machine learning.
+Machine Learning Student Network (MLSN) at UC Davis fosters a collaborative environment where students can build skills, learn, and grow in the field of machine learning.

 ## Context
 As part of the spring cohort, a team of four students and I developed a computer vision project to assist scientists in identifying endangered species and rare animal sightings.
 Our goal was to support conservationists in monitoring animal populations and detecting species in unexpected environments, which can be crucial for ecological research and conservation efforts.